TENNLab-UTK/dbscan/README.md

 url           https://arxiv.org/abs/2401.15212
 ```

-The following paper (when we write it) details this implementation.
+The following paper details this implementation.
 Our nomenclature
 and networks follow this description.

 ```